API Conformance Scan

 - Tests the designated endpoint to check that the server is available.

 - Happy path requests: Conformance Scan generates and sends a happy path request to all operations in your API to establish a successful benchmark.
-Any operations where the happy path request fails are skipped in the scan.
+By default, any operations where the happy path request fails are skipped in the scan.

 - Generating tests: The scan generates the test requests for the API operations in the scan based on the happy path requests.
 Each test request includes an intentionally tweaked element (header, body, parameters, HTTP method) so that the request no longer matches what the API expects.
 The implementation of the API should catch this and respond accordingly.